SQLThomas/Conferences/DataSatDK26/README.md

 # Data Saturday Denmark 2026

-Here are the slides to my session 'IoT ... cloud ... big data - let's start small!'
+Here are the slides and code to my sessions - enjoy!